sahil-ingle/File-Encryptor-Decryptor/README.md

 # File-Encryptor-Decryptor

-Use encrypt.py to encrypt any file
-Use Decrypt.py to Decrypt the encrypted file
+- To encrypt a perticular file use encrypt.py

+- To decrypt that file use encrypt.py

+# Note
-#note - Don't use main.py file its for testing
+- Don't use main.py file its for testing